 3. Almonds: Nuts are particularly beneficial for vegetarians, who may struggle to find meat-alternative sources of protein in their diet.
 Almonds are one of the richest sources of Vitamin E, which nourishes skin and protects it from damaging UV rays.

-Almonds are a healthy source of monosaturated fats, which means they help produce sebum and maintain skin's moisture balance.
+They're also a healthy source of monosaturated fats, which means they help produce sebum and maintain skin's moisture balance.
 That, in turn, helps reduce oily skin problems such as acne and blackheads.
 Here are 15 health benefits of almonds, as well as some almond recipes for you to try out!

 4. Spinach: A single cup of spinach contains more than half of the recommended daily value of Vitamin A our bodies need.
 Vitamin A is an antioxidant that works to combat free radicals that destroy cells and accelerate the aging process, so it helps skin recover faster from damage.
 Spinach is also one of the best non-meat sources of iron, which assists in transporting oxygen throughout the body for that ‘rosy glow' we all crave.